Derivation of the deformed Heisenberg algebra from discrete spacetime

-The advantage of using a rigorous derivation of the deformation is that we can now precisely see how different models of quantum gravity can produce different deformations of the Heisenberg algebra beyond the leading order.
-The deformation we discussed in the previous section would be obtained from any model of quantum gravity, as a universal deformation, and hence cannot discriminate between different models of quantum gravity \cite{Pikovski:2011zk, Khodadi:2017kah, PhysRevLett.101.221301}.
-However, going beyond that is not possible using the heuristic reasoning based on generalized uncertainty principle.
-This can be done using the present rigorous derivation, and we will now obtain the deformation, which explicitly breaks the rotational symmetry of the effective field theory.
-This is important as the deformation obtained in the previous section preserved the isotropy of space due to its rotational symmetry.
-However, it is known that there are CMB anisotropies \cite{Land:2005ad,Braglia:2021fxn,Acharya:2022hsr, Greco:2022ufo}, and it has been suggested that they could be explained using quantum gravitational corrections \cite{Koyama:2003be}.
-In fact, a deformation of Heisenberg algebra, which breaks isotropy of space has been proposed to address such phenomenological problems \cite{Mann:2020jcu}.
+The importance of this study lies in the fact that that there are CMB anisotropies \cite{Land2005,Braglia2021,Acharya2022,Greco2022}, and it has been suggested that they could be explained using quantum gravitational corrections \cite{Koyama2003}.
+In fact, a deformation of Heisenberg algebra, which breaks isotropy of space has been proposed to address such phenomenological problems \cite{Mann2021}.
 However, again this algebra has been obtained using phenomenological considerations, without it being derived from any model of quantum gravity.
 Here, we will obtain a deformation of the Heisenberg algebra using the Planckian honeycomb lattice of quantum graphity.
-It may be noted that in any honeycomb lattice there is an underlying trigonal symmetry, as the lattice can be considered as composed of two interpenetrating triangular lattices.
-This has important implications for graphene \cite{Iorio:2022ave}.
-Furthermore, the trigonal symmetry in quantum gravity occur in models with dynamical triangulation \cite{Ito:2022ycc, Dittrich:2011vz, Clemente:2018czn, Ambjorn:2016cpa,Rindlisbacher:2015ewa}.
-In fact, this approach is basically based on a higher dimensional analogy of such a trigonal lattice.
-Such a symmetry will also occur in quantum graphity with honeycomb lattice \cite{Quach:2012tc, Konopka:2008hp}.
-Thus, in models of discrete spacetime, like dynamical triangulation \cite{Ito:2022ycc, Dittrich:2011vz, Clemente:2018czn, Ambjorn:2016cpa,Rindlisbacher:2015ewa}, and quantum graphity with honeycomb lattice \cite{Quach:2012tc, Konopka:2008hp}, we would expect deformation of low energy effective field theory.
-By analogy, we also expect that this deformation in $(2+1)$ dimensions should resemble the deformation produced by graphene \cite{Iorio:2022ave} (except the scale of the deformation), if we limit the discussion to spatial lattice in quantum gravity.
+It may be noted that in any honeycomb lattice there is an underlying trigonal symmetry, as the lattice can be considered to be composed of two interpenetrating triangular lattices.
+Thus, such a symmetry will also occur in quantum graphity with honeycomb lattice \cite{Quach2012,Konopka2008}.
+In fact, this approach is based on a higher dimensional analogy of such a trigonal lattice.
+Thus, in models of discrete spacetime, like dynamical triangulation \cite{Ito2022, Dittrich2012, Clemente2018, Ambjorn2016, Rindlisbacher2015}, and quantum graphity with honeycomb lattice \cite{Quach2012,Konopka2008}, we expect deformation of low energy effective field theory.
+By analogy, we also expect that this deformation in $(2+1)$ dimensions (if we limit the discussion to spatial lattice in quantum gravity) should resemble the deformation produced in graphene \cite{Iorio2022}.